go-amz/amz/CONTRIBUTING.md

 not clear.

  * Commit early, commit often.
- * Before pushing your changes for the first time, use `git rebase -i v1` to minimize merge conflicts.
-Do not use `git pull v1`, use `git fetch` instead to avoid merging.
- * Rebase and squash small, yet unpushed changes.
+ * Use `git rebase` before proposing your changes to squash minor commits.
 Let's keep the commit log cleaner.
- * Do not rebase commits you already pushed, even when in your own fork.
+ * **Do not** rebase commits you already pushed, even when in your own fork.
 Others might depend on them.
  * Write new tests and update existing ones when changing the code.
 All changes should have tests, when possible.
  * Use `go fmt` to format your code before pushing.
  * Document exported types, functions, etc. See the excellent [Effective Go](http://golang.org/doc/effective_go.html) style guide, which we use.
  * When reporting issues, provide the necessary information to reproduce the issue.

+Thanks for your interest in goamz!